SuperCcKai/hello-world/README.md

 # hello-world
-Hi, i'm new here, iwant to learn more knowledge from you, which is called The God of Code!
+Hi, I'm new here, I want to learn more knowledge from you, which is called The God of Code!